alunduil/zfs-replicate/README.rst

 Reporting Issues
 ----------------

-Any isseus discovered should be recorded on
+Any issues discovered should be recorded on
 `Github <https://github.com/alunduil/zfs-replicate>`_.
 If you believe you've found an error or have a suggestion for a new feature, please ensure that it is reported.